 1998 – Scuba Diving International (SDI) was created.

-1999 – Chuck Driver and John Bennett descend to 200 meter.
+1999 – Chuck Driver and John Bennett descend to 200 meters.
 The deepest oceanic dive ever completed.
-The same year Barte Vestor set a challenging 225 meter mark.
+The same year Barte Vestor set a challenging 225-meter mark.

-2001 – John Bennett breaks his own world record in the Philippines, with a dive to amazing 308 meter.
+2001 – John Bennett breaks his own world record in the Philippines, with a dive to an amazing 308 meters.
 More …